PCI – Pulse Current Injection

-The pulse generator is battery powered and especially designed for tests onsite where power is not always available.
-The generator is remote-controlled through an optical link, ensuring a total galvanic insulation of the operator for safe operation.
-The system is delivered with ruggedized transportation boxes on wheels for easy deployment on site.
+The pulse generator is battery-powered and specially designed for tests onsite where power is not always available.
+The generator is remote-controlled through an optical link, ensuring total galvanic insulation of the operator for safe operation.
+The system is delivered with ruggedized transportation boxes on wheels for easy deployment on-site.

-The pulse generator delivers the high current pulses either directly or through coupling devices in the protective device under test.
+The pulse generator delivers the high-current pulses either directly or through coupling devices in the protective device under test.
 A residual part of the pulse enters the protected facility.
 An oscilloscope measures the injected and residual pulse with current probes for display and eventually storage in the control PC.
-In order to ensure correct measurement, the sensors are connected with fibre optic links and the measurement equipment is installed in a shielded enclosure.
+In order to ensure correct measurement, the sensors are connected with fiber optic links, and the measurement equipment is installed in a shielded enclosure.

-For customers In North America email HV TECHNOLOGIES, Inc. at firstname.lastname@example.org for further information on the PPG-E1-1200 PCI generator and a quote.
+For customers In North America email HV TECHNOLOGIES, Inc. at email@example.com for further information on the PPG-E1-1200 Pulse Current Injection generator and a quote.